adeo/mozaic-design-system/src/pages/Components/Tags/index.md

 > Tags are used to categorize, show filters or make selections.
 They are compact components mostly used as secondary content to display additional information.

--- Preview of the three tags --
+-- Preview of the four tags --

 ## Sizes

-There are three sizes for tags to create hierarchy and for a better adaptability :
+There are two sizes for tags to create hierarchy and for a better adaptability :

 - Small
 - Medium

+# Il existe 2 catégories de tags

+- Text + Clickable
-- Large
+- Selectable + Removable

+When you have to deal with a product property

-## Three Tags variations for three different usages
+## Four Tags variations for different usages

-### Filter tags

-Filter Tags are used to display keywords that can help users find, group and classify large amount of data by common attributes.
-They are the result of selected values in a filter panel and can be removed by taping.

--- Preview filter tags --

 ### Link tags